What is “Potentially Unwanted Program”?

 - Unwanted advertisements in places they should not be.

 - Website links redirect to websites various from what you expected.

 - Browser popups show up which recommend fake updates or various other software.

 - Various other strange apps may be installed without your permission.

 Click any title to read information about PUP.

-If you can’t find what you are looking for, try using the search bar below to find a specific threat.
+If you can’t find what you are looking for, try using the search bar to find a specific threat.